Dessine-Moi-un-Alpaga/website/README.md

 ## GitHub Actions Secrets

+[Generate a Sonarcloud token](https://sonarcloud.io/account/security) and save it as the `SONARCLOUD_TOKEN` GitHub Actions secret.

-Values can be found in the corresponding files located in `~/.dmua/secrets`:
+The other secret values can be found in the corresponding files located in `~/.dmua/secrets`:

 * `CREDENTIALS`
 * `SEND_GRID_API_KEY`

 ## GitHub Actions Variables

-Values can be found in the corresponding files located in `~/.dmua/variables`:
+Variable values can be found in the corresponding files located in `~/.dmua/variables`:

 * `ARTIFACT_REGISTRY_LOCATION`
 * `DEV_BUCKET`